Show-Central Habitat for Humanity has built 172 homes since 1988.

 Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 A world where everyone has a decent place to live.

 Promote dignity and hope.

 Support sustainable and transformative development.

 Habitat for Humanity partners with people in our community, and all over the world, to help them build or improve a place they can call home.
-Habitat homeowners help build their own homes alongside volunteers and pay an interest free mortgage.
-With your support, Habitat homeowners achieve the strength, stability and independence they need to build a better life for themselves and for their families.
-Through our 2020 Strategic Plan, Habitat for Humanity will serve more people than ever before through decent and affordable housing.
+Habitat homeowners help build their own homes alongside volunteers and pay an interest-free mortgage.
+With your support, Habitat homeowners achieve the strength, stability, and independence they need to build a better life for themselves and their families.

 Habitat for Humanity and its affiliate organizations will not proselytize.
 Nor will Habitat work with entities or individuals who insist on proselytizing as part of their work with Habitat.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.

 Every day, more and more families find themselves in a struggle to keep a decent roof over their heads.
 Unpredictable rent increases, overcrowded living conditions, damaged or dilapidated structures, unsafe neighborhoods, lack of access to land and affordable financing are just a few of the kinds of housing needs that families face.
 And those needs lead to instability, uncertainty, stress, and fear.